UTATRocketry/FCOFFS/README.md

 User should import the following packages into a fresh `.py` code.

-	from Pressurization_pkg.Utilities import *
+	from FCOFFS.Utilities import *
-	from Pressurization_pkg.componentClass import *
+	from FCOFFS.componentClass import *
-	from Pressurization_pkg.PressureSystem import PressureSystem
+	from FCOFFS.PressureSystem import PressureSystem

-The file should be saved immediately outside of the `Pressurization_pkg` package.
+The file should be saved immediately outside of the `FCOFFS` package.

 See `example.py` for a sample use case.